Like many projects personal or work related, time has its way of running away.

 How can I travel to a place that mistreats its people and I ignore it all, because I want to enjoy a scenery for a kodak moment?

 How can I visit a place where its own people are not allowed to leave, yet I am there enjoying myself?

 In the end, every decision you make doesn’t have to be dissected.
 However, your choice to travel to a country should be a personal one, and not based only on hype.
 Ask yourself what it is you truly want to get out of traveling to a new place and how will it feed your soul?
 How will it impact the country you visit and its people?
-Will it benefit the country that desperately needs tourist dollars or will it also help support a government that continues to hold its people hostage with restrictions on their freedom?
+Will it benefit the country that desperately needs tourist dollars, or will it also help support a government that continues to hold its people hostage with restrictions on their freedom?
 No country is perfect, however as tourists, we have the power collectively to help impact change in so many ways that we never had thought of before.
 Our ability to be selective on how we spend our money, even when we travel to a country with troubles, can have a great impact on that country.

 I often read articles on how people are outraged over human suffering that is happening in certain countries.
-However, sometimes its the same people who are also traveling and contributing their tourist dollars in support of those same countries.
+However, sometimes it’s the same people who are also traveling and contributing their tourist dollars in support of those same countries.
 It’s no easy task to be mindful when traveling.
 However, making the effort to care more in this regard, can slowly help make an impact on humanity.
 By writing this article, this is my hope for us all.

 Is travel on your to-do list, now or in the future?
 Travel can mean so many different things to many different people.
-Whenever you do an online search for reasons why people travel, a very long list displays.
+Whenever you do an online search for reasons why people travel, a very long list will display.
 In the end, that list will not always match your particular reasons for travel.
 Whether you travel for business or pleasure, traveling will always end up having a personal meaning for you.
 Some of the most popular reasons why people travel…

 2. Explore culture